Shawn Thornton: Brooks Orpik incident

 On December 7, 2013, Thornton tried to goad Pittsburgh Penguins defenseman Brooks Orpik into fighting after Orpik delivered a borderline hit on Boston’s Loui Eriksson early in the first period.
 Orpik rebuffed Thornton’s invitation and at 11:06 of the first period, after a whistle due to Penguins winger James Neal kneeing Bruins winger Brad Marchand in the head, Thornton approached a thicket of players from both teams, slew-footed Orpik from behind and, while Orpik was on the ice, punched him at least twice.
 Six days later, he received his suspension after an in-person hearing with the league’s department of player safety.
 He appealed the suspension and had a hearing that Friday with NHL commissioner Gary Bettman, who did not immediately announce a decision.
 On December 14, 2013, Thornton was suspended for fifteen games.
 Thornton, who was emotional after the game, contacted Orpik directly to apologize.
 Orpik conveyed forgiveness and understanding.
 Thornton and Orpik, who are friends, were part of a group of players who had worked out together in the offseason and during the NHL lockout.

+Executive career

+After Thornton retired, he was named vice president of business operations for the Panthers.
+In April 2018, he would become Senior Vice President of the Panthers.
+Thornton would serve various roles in the Panthers organization for eight years, including as Chief Revenue Officer, and was part of the organization for their first two Stanley Cup victories, in 2024 and 2025, as well as a run to the Finals in 2023.

+After the 2024–25 season, Thornton announced he was leaving the Panthers organization, and would join the NBA's Atlanta Hawks as the Senior Vice President and Chief Partnership Officer.